Household Hazardous Waste Collection Event

 When you arrive at the event, you will be surveyed to find out what county you live in and how many households you are bringing in items for.
 You will then be directed to disposal areas.

 Any Tennessee citizen can participate in the Mobile Household Hazardous Waste Collection Service.
-The process is very simple.
-Click here to check the 2017 household hazardous waste collection schedule to determine a convenient event for you.
+The process is very simple. to determine a convenient event for you.

 Additionally, The Tennessee Department of Agriculture runs an Agricultural Pesticide Waste Collection Program that will accept pesticides from farmers.